ebardelli/website/content/posts/2025-03-21-school-attendance-boundaries.md

 isStarred: true
 draft: false
+description: "How we used DuckDB's spatial extension and custom web tooling to redraw school attendance boundaries during a district consolidation, covering Census block integration, geospatial joins, student geocoding, and real-time attendance projection for stakeholder-facing boundary proposals."
 ---

 Imagine a single line drawn on a map.
 That line, a school attendance boundary, prescribes more than just where a child goes to school.
 It shapes their friendships, influences their family's home value, and defines the character of their neighborhood.
 Redrawing those lines is a task with far-reaching consequences that require balancing data and human impact.